dogweather/schema-dot-org/README.md

 ## The Goal: Rich enough vocabulary for Google Schema.org parsing

 The plan is to implement a subset of types and attributes relevant to the Google web crawler.
+See `test-script.rb` for the supported types.
+Currently, all the attributes are required.
 Propose new types and attributes by opening an Issue.

 ## Installation